Lee040824/containerized-appointment-scheduler-app/README.md

 # Containerized Appointment Scheduler Application

 ## Project Overview
 This project is a salon appointment scheduler that will allow customers to book appointments, select the stylist, and select services.
-A senior developer developer pushedthe  initial draft version of the application but didn't complete the application.
+A senior developer developed and  pushed the  initial draft version of the application but didn't complete the application.

 I was challenged to improve the web application and deploy it into a containerized environment through a continuous integration and continuous delivery (CI/CD) pipeline.